-When you set up your health expense account with Liferaft, our team will give you free professional advice about how to best set up and structure your HRA plan(s).
+When you set up your health reimbursement arrangement with Liferaft, our team will give you free professional advice about how to best set up and structure your HRA plan(s).
 We'll help you choose the right mix of benefits for your business, create your HRA plan documents, and ensure that your employees are getting the most out of their HRA.

 The QSEHRA is a healthcare reimbursement arrangement for small businesses and nonprofits with fewer than 50 full-time employees.
 It allows employers to reimburse employees for qualified healthcare expenses outlined by the IRS, including individual health insurance premiums.

 A QSEHRA is a great option for small businesses or nonprofits who want to offer health insurance without the hassle of managing a group plan.
 It also gives employees more choice in how they spend their healthcare dollars.
 Additionally, this HRA type can be used with a Health FSA or HSA, giving employees even more flexibility when paying for their healthcare expenses.